 - Everybody’s Coffee 935 W Wilson Ave – Committed to serving fresh and sustainable coffee by continually researching the best bean sources.
 Bright fresh space to work or meet and yummy lunch options like southern grits and bagel sandwiches.
 This spot has been featured in publications such as Time Out, The New York Times, and Conde Nast Traveler.

 - First Sip Cafe 1057 W Argyle St – Rustic wooden floors, porcelain teacups, flowers, and vintage decor.
 Tucked into Argyle street, this cute coffee shop makes drinks so pretty that it will be hard to resist snapping a pic.
 They also host open mic nights, pop-up shops, and patio parties in the summer.

 Things To Do in Uptown

 See a show.
-Venues span down Broadway street with plenty of food and drink options for before and after the performance: The Aragon ballroom ,The Riviera Theatre, and The Green Mill.
+Venues span down Broadway street with plenty of food and drink options for before and after the performance.
+Choose from The Aragon ballroom ,The Riviera Theatre, or The Green Mill.

 - Soak up the sun at Montrose Beach 4400 North Lake Shore Dr

 - Enjoy tasty food and live performances at Argyle Night Market – Drawing almost 5,000 people every Thursday summer night, this market has plenty of tasty food offerings, live entertainment, and local craft vendors.

 - Check out the Haitian American Museum of Chicago.
 Founded in 2012, the museum was created to hold programs and exhibits that would add to the rich multicultural tapestry of the city.
 Not only do they display art, but they also have a rotating selection of films as well as community-driven small group conversations to discuss issues in Uptown.